tintin10q/csai_ml_final_summary/ML_final_summary.md

 If you use weights, you in the end you average the results instead of just counting votes.
 This is called **soft voting**.

-More models take longer to train but the results you will get are also based on much more.
+More models take longer to train, but the results you will get are also based on much more.
 However, **only combine models if they are not correlated**.
 You can only do averaging instead of counting if all the models output calibrated/scaled ("good") probabilities.

 The sklearn version of this is called VotingClassifier.
 You give this class a list of other models.

 ## Bagging (bootstrap aggregation)
 Bagging fits several "independent" models and averages their predictions in order to lower the variance.
 So this technique is for low bais and high variance models.

 Fitting fully independent models requires too much data.
 This is why we need bootstrapping. **Bootstrapping is taking random samples of the same size (B) from the dataset with repetition.** With repetition means that a datapoint can be in multiple samples.
-Once you have the bootstrapped samples you can train models on them.
+Once you have the bootstrapped samples, you can train models on them.
 These could be all the same or different ones.

 ![Bootstrapping](bootrapping.png)

 So **bootstrapping is creating the samples** from the data and **bagging is fitting models on these samples and taking the average**.
-You basically create a lot of models based on essentially the same data but you just leave out random data points for every sample.
+You basically create a lot of models based on essentially the same data, but you just leave out random data points for every sample.
 This way each model will have slightly different results.
 The average of these results will have a lower variance.

 ![Nice bagging picture](nicebagging.png)

-With bagging you can also **approximate the variance or confidence interval of the estimator** by evaluating the variance that all the bootstrapped samples have.
+With bagging, you can also **approximate the variance or confidence interval of the estimator** by evaluating the variance that all the bootstrapped samples have.
 For regression a simple average is used for classification you can use the voting techniques.

 ![Approximate the variance process](aproxvariancebagging.png)